The following information can be found on this page:

 Definition: Facility expenses include debt service, leases, and rental fees for athletic facilities.
 This includes overhead and administrative expenses.
 Equipment expenses include sports equipment, uniform, and supplies provided to teams, including in-kind equipment.

 This category also includes team equipment expenses, such as sports equipment, uniform, and supplies.
 These items are provided only to teams, and amounts are those expended from current or operating funds.
 This includes the value of in-kind equipment.
 Depreciation of equipment is not included.
 (Line 29).
-(From NCAA Financial Reports).
+(From NCAA MFRS reports).

 FBS SPENDING QUARTILE: